 Dean: Graham A. Cole, ThD

-Trinity Evangelical Divinity School enrolls nearly 1,200 students.
-The Deerfield campus is home to the majority of those students, including over 350 doctoral students, with nearly 200 additional students enrolled in seven extension site campuses..
-An additional 250 students are enrolled in online distance education courses.
+Trinity Evangelical Divinity School offers doctoral and masters degree programs in Deerfield, Illinois, Dolton, IL (MA/TS, MA in UM), and Miramar, Florida (MA/TS).
 At the heart of the divinity school is the Master of Divinity (MDiv), preparing pastors, teachers, and missionaries for Christian service.
 TEDS also offers the academic Master of Arts with concentrations in archaeology, church history, intercultural studies, New Testament, Old Testament and Semitic languages, systematic theology, and theological studies as well as the professional Master of Arts with a concentration on chaplaincy and ministry care, mental health counseling (licensure program), ministry, and urban ministry.
 TEDS offers the Master of Theology, the Doctor of Ministry, and the PhD with concentrations in educational, intercultural, or theological studies.
-Particularly unique options include the availability of the full Master of Arts (Theological Studies) at seven extension sites, accelerated Bachelor of Arts/Master of Arts and MDiv with Trinity College, and a 75-hour Advanced Placement MDiv for those with an undergraduate ministry degree.
+Particularly unique options include the availability of the full Master of Arts (Theological Studies) at seven extension sites, accelerated Bachelor of Arts/Master of Arts and MDiv with Trinity College, and a 72-hour Advanced Placement MDiv for those with an undergraduate ministry degree.

 Trinity Law School (TLS)

-The Trinity Law School, at the California Regional Center of Trinity International University, is strategically located in Santa Ana, the heart of Southern California.
-The full- and part-time faculties of the law school reflect Trinity’s commitment to faithfulness to the gospel while engaging culture with the gospel’s profound and far-reaching implications.
-Trinity Law School offers the Juris Doctor degree and a Masters in Legal Studies degree.
-The Juris Doctor is a 90-unit degree can be taken as a three-year full-time program or as a four-year part-time program offering students flexible course schedules, affordable tuition, and most important, the unique opportunity to study law from a Christian perspective.
-Graduates may sit for the California Bar Examination.
+Trinity Law School, at the California Regional Center of Trinity International University, is strategically located in the City of Santa Ana, the heart of Southern California.
+The law school faculty reflects Trinity’s commitment to high educational standards and an active engagement of the culture with the Gospel’s profound and far-reaching implications.
+Trinity Law School offers a Juris Doctor degree and a Masters in Legal Studies degree.
+The Juris Doctor is a 90-unit degree program that offers students flexible course schedules, affordable tuition, and the unique opportunity to study law from a Christian perspective.
+Graduates are eligible to sit for the California Bar Examination.
 The Masters in Legal Studies is a 30-unit degree program delivered entirely online, and offers several specialty concentrations including Human Resources Management and Church and Ministry Management.